CCGenetics/guidelines-genetic-diversity-indicators/index.md

 The complementary indicator for Goal A, the “proportion of populations maintained”, is necessary for maintaining genetic diversity among populations.
 This indicator is directly relevant to addressing the “between populations” portion of **Target 4**, despite the GBF not making a direct link.
 Both the Ne 500 and PM indicators complement each other, and **experts agree that both are critical for assessing and monitoring the genetic health of species** (Hoban et al 2020, Hoban et al 2023b).
 Helpfully, quantifying the PM indicator (understanding the number of populations within a species - both extant and extinct) can be performed simultaneously to quantifying the Ne 500 indicator.

 As noted by [Hoban et al (2023a)](https://doi.org/10.1007/s10592-022-01492-0), the Ne 500 indicator is relevant to other targets such as sustainable harvest Targets 5 and 9 because harvested populations should be maintained at or above Ne 500.
-To ensure all genetically distinct populations are represented at sufficient sizes to maintain their persistence, it is relevant for Targets 1 and 3 on biodiversity inclusive spatial planning and representative protected areas, respectively, and Target 12 for increasing area and connectivity of green and blue spaces in urban environments to promote gene flow and species recovery.
+To ensure all genetically distinct populations are represented at sufficient sizes to maintain their persistence, it is relevant for DNA-based-monitoring-indicator on biodiversity inclusive spatial planning and representative protected areas, respectively, and DNA-based-monitoring-indicator for increasing area and connectivity of green and blue spaces in urban environments to promote gene flow and species recovery.

 The utility of these indicators is not confined to CBD reporting and Parties to its conventions.
 All countries are encouraged to start quantifying these indicators to better understand the genetic status of their biodiversity to better inform biodiversity management and track species recovery.